 When you’re in a rush, one option that you may turn to is a protein bar.
 They can be a great snack that is full of protein and fiber… or they can be high in sugar and carbohydrates.
 When choosing a protein bar, it’s important to choose wisely.
 Here are some suggestions on what to look for.

 1. Made of whole ingredients

 Read the ingredient list and look for whole, natural foods like fruit, nuts and seeds.
-Avoid any ingredients that are chemically altered or super processed.
-Many bars contain a high amount of synthetic fibers and sugar alcohols—which can cause GI upset in many people.
+Avoid any ingredients that are chemically altered or highly processed.
+Many bars contain a high amount of synthetic fibers and sugar alcohols—which can cause digestive upset in many people.
 If you can’t pronounce or recognize any of the ingredients, put it back.

 A good protein bar has protein from nuts, seeds and whey or soy isolate.
-Look for bars with 8g of protein or higher per serving.
-To add even more of a protein punch to your snack, pair with Greek yogurt, cottage cheese or a hard-boiled egg.
+Look for bars with 8 grams or more of protein per serving.
+To add even more of a protein punch to your snack, pair it with Greek yogurt, cottage cheese or a hard-boiled egg.

 3. Lower in carbohydrates and sugar